Becky Lourey on DFL Veterans’ Endorsement

 “Returning soldiers, military personnel stationed in Minnesota and the National Guard must have a strong advocate not only within state government, but speaking out on their behalf in Washington, D.C.
 Returning veterans face tremendous health care and employment challenges in the months and years ahead, and meeting their needs will require our utmost commitment,” Lourey said.
 “It is a great honor to have the DFL veterans’ endorsement as the next commander-in-chief of the Minnesota National Guard.”

-The full Minnesota DFL Veterans Caucus endorsement statement and Becky Lourey’s responses to the group’s screening questionnaire are posted at http://mndflvets.org.
+The full Minnesota DFL Veterans Caucus endorsement statement and Becky Lourey’s responses to the group’s screening questionnaire were distributed electronically (links no longer available).
 Senator Becky Lourey, a nationally recognized health care public policy expert, resides in Kerrick in east-central Minnesota.
 She has 16 years of legislative experience and currently serves as chair of the Minnesota Senate Health and Family Security Committee.
 Her son, Matt, died in combat while piloting a U.S. Army Kiowa Warrior helicopter on May 27, 2005, over Buhriz, Iraq.